Your Cart (0)

 Writing, reporting, and interviewing industry leaders, researchers, and others to advance the knowledge of science, technology, and what the future will bring.

-Since 2006, Susan's articles include topics related to Artificial Intelligence (AI), Ethics of AI, Robotics, Automation, Virtual, Augmented, Mixed, and eXtended Reality (VR/AR/MR/XR), Metaverse, Internet of Things (IoT), Internet of Senses (IoS), Photonics, Electronics, Semiconductors, Analytics, Big Data, Cloud Computing, Telecommunications, Leadership, Biohacking, Life Sciences, Veterinary Sciences, Trans-humanism, Space, 3D/4D printing and bio-printing, Futurism, Multi-Planetary Life, 5G, 6G, Wi-Fi 6, Autonomous Vehicles
+Since 2006, Susan's articles include topics related to Artificial Intelligence (AI), Ethics of AI, Robotics, Automation, Virtual, Augmented, Mixed, and eXtended Reality (VR/AR/MR/XR), Metaverse, Internet of Things (IoT), Internet of Senses (IoS), Photonics, Electronics, Semiconductors, Analytics, Big Data, Cloud Computing, Telecommunications, Leadership, Biohacking, Life Sciences, Veterinary Sciences, Trans-humanism, Space, 3D/4D printing and bio-printing, Futurism, Multi-Planetary Life, 5G, 6G, Wi-Fi 6, Autonomous Vehicles.

 Industries include: Electronics Supply Chain, Logistics, Industrial Manufacturing, Industrial Engineering, Telecoms, Cybersecurity, Brand Marketing, Healthcare, Higher Education among others.